Brand Development: Putting A City on the Map

 Ultimately, the collaboration highlighted the strengthening of network and relationship between Bekraf, Interface (and by extension NAVA+) and the communities that make this country and our

 industry what it is.
-Through city branding, we strengthened our position as a prime brand activation agency Jakarta.
+Through city branding, we strengthened our position as a prime branding consultant Jakarta.